fivetran/dbt_stripe/README.md

 | [stripe__balance_change_from_activity_itemized_3](https://fivetran.github.io/dbt_stripe/#!/model/model.stripe.stripe__balance_change_from_activity_itemized_3)       | This report functions like a bank statement for reconciling your Stripe balance, especially beneficial for treating Stripe as a bank account for accounting purposes.
 It offers a detailed breakdown of transactions affecting your balance.                                                                                                                                               |
 | [stripe__ending_balance_reconciliation_itemized_4](https://fivetran.github.io/dbt_stripe/#!/model/model.stripe.stripe__ending_balance_reconciliation_itemized_4)       | This reports models after Stripe's payout reconciliation reports, helping match bank account payouts with related transactions.
 It provides details for automatic payouts and transactions that hadn't settled as of the report's end date.
 This report is only available for users with automatic payouts enabled and optimized for those who prefer to reconcile the transactions included in each payout as a settlement batch.                                                                                                                                               |
 | [stripe__payout_itemized_3](https://fivetran.github.io/dbt_stripe/#!/model/model.stripe.stripe__payout_itemized_3)       | This report represents payouts with information on expected arrival dates and status, akin to a bank statement for reconciling your Stripe balance, particularly useful for accounting purposes.                                                                                                                                                      |

+## Example Visualizations
+Explore example visualizations produced by the [stripe__line_item_enhanced](https://fivetran.github.io/dbt_stripe/#!/model/model.stripe.stripe__line_item_enhanced) model in the [Fivetran Billing Model Streamlit App](https://fivetran-billing-model.streamlit.app/).
+For further details and to see how these insights can be applied, visit the app.
 <!--section-end-->

 # 🎯 How do I use the dbt package?